The first step in becoming a member of the Louisville Zen Center is attending an Introduction to Zen Meditation workshop.

 Receive preference for retreats, classes, and workshops.

-Receive discounts on fee-based retreats, residential training, materials, classes, and workshops.
+Receive preference and discounts on fee-based retreats, residential training, materials, classes, and workshops.

 Receive a complimentary subscription to Zen Bow, a quarterly journal published by the Rochester Zen Center.